Edmonton (provincial electoral district): 1926

 The Conservative party ran five candidates.
 The vote was spread among all five in the first count.
 None got quota in the first count.
-Weaver did later when three of his companion Conservative candidates were eliminated.
-Duggan got a seat by being one of the last ones still standing as the field of candidates thinned to the number of remaining open seats, at which time all the remaining candidates - Conservative Duggan and Liberal Prevey - were declared elected, although not having quota.
+Weaver did better after three of his companion Conservative candidates were eliminated.

+Another Conservative (Duggan) — plus a Liberal (Prevey) — got seats by being relatively popular among the last ones still standing as the field of candidates thinned to just one more than the number of remaining open seats, at which time the two top remaining candidates — Conservative Duggan and Liberal Prevey — were declared elected, although not having quota.

+The order of election was Lymburn 1, Weaver 2, Gibbs 3, Prevey 4, and Duggan 5.